RocketshipGames/gapd.cls/README.md

 ## Installation

-To install this class, clone the repository somewhere and then add the directory to your TEXINPUTS environment variable, e.g.:
+To install this class, clone the repository and then add its directory to your TEXINPUTS environment variable, e.g.:

     export TEXINPUTS=/home/joe/rocketshipgames/theory/latex/gapd:

 Note that the trailing colon is important, it directs TeX to include the current directory in the search path.

-A sample file is included in the repository to test that the document builds in your LaTeX install.
-A number of packages are required, but all are standard in most LaTeX distributions.
-It is not necessary to add the class to your TEXINPUTS to build this sample document.
+A sample document is included to test that the class works in your LaTeX install.
+A number of packages are required, but all are standard in most LaTeX distributions so this should not be a problem.
+It is not necessary to add the class to your TEXINPUTS to build thi sample document.

 ## Updates